dlang-tour/core/public/content/en/vibed/deploy-on-heroku.md

 No dynos on ⬢ rocky-hamlet-67506
 ```

-By default, your app is deployed on a free dyno which can't access request.
+By default, the app is deployed on a free dyno which doesn't access request.
-Free dynos will sleep after a half hour of inactivity (if they don’t receive any traffic).
+Free dynos will sleep after a half hour of inactivity.
 This causes a delay of a few seconds for the first request upon waking.

-To make it work you should open it up using
+To start the dyno run the following

 ```
 $ heroku ps:scale web=1